Join us in the Campbell Aquatics Building at Charlie Elliott Wildlife Center for our next meeting on Saturday, August 3rd, 2024 at 6:30 p.m.

 Charlie Elliott Astronomy Meeting and Observing

-Meeting Agenda — Opening remarks and general introductions by our club director Steve Siedentop, then “What’s Up” in the sky this (and part of next) month by Observing Supervisor Dennis Ruzeski followed by any questions/comments from those who wish to share any of their own observing experiences.
-Next will be the official presentation of who this year’s candidates are and a request for any last-minute nominations from the floor.
-Afterwards will be the actual voting and announcement of the results.
+Meeting Agenda — Opening remarks and general introductions, then “What’s Up” in the sky this (and part of next) month by Observing Supervisor Dennis Ruzeski followed by any questions/comments from those who wish to share any of their own observing experiences.
+The scheduled presentation will follow.

 Directions to the Aquatics Building at Charlie Elliott